 If users in the EU clicks on a search result listed on one of the websites that is blocking EU users, they will get to a page that says they are deprived of access.
 Google might be unaware that the user is blocked because Google crawls this content from the US.
 Thus, may think that the content is available to all the users.

 John Mueller from Google is looking for ways to deal with these issues around blocked content over GDPR for search.
 Though there is no clarity to what will Google exactly do to improve the user experience.
 It may be working on a way to ensure searchers from Europe don’t see inaccessible content in the search results or consider other workarounds to deliver content to users.

 They might decide to bring some sites from Europe on a slower basis.
 This would help to check for these types of cases and then not show the sites to European users in search.

 It is a good idea to speak directly with your SEO manager or Digital Marketing Company if you are concerned about how the GDPR will influence your business Google rankings.
 While if you are a small business and you manage your own SEO, it could be sensible to have some form of consultation on the issue to ensure that you comply with Google’s rules.

 You may contact us for any further information on this.
-We are a reliable and established Digital Marketing Company based out of Noida, India.
+We are a reliable and established Digital Marketing Company in India.